 Tasman District Council processes a large number of land use consents each year.
-As a unitary authority it has functions both as a regional and territorial authority in controlling activities on land.
-Activities are controlled through the TRMP either through zone rules designed to protect and preserve the character and day to day activities of the area or through the various regional sections of the plan.
-These rules control a broad range of activities such as buildings and structures, setbacks and noise through to quarrying and mining and other resource uses.
-Over the 2006/2007 year 637 District and Regional land use consents were issued in Tasman District.
+As a unitary authority it serves both as a regional and territorial authority in controlling land based activities occurring in its district.
+These land use activities are controlled through the Tasman Resource Management Plan (TRMP) either through specific zone based rules designed to protect and preserve the character and/or day to day activities for the area or through activity based sections of the plan.
+These rules control a wide range of activities such as buildings and structures through to land disturbance activities such as quarrying and mining.
+Over the 2008/2009 year 637 District and Regional land use consents were issued in Tasman District.